Rest Assured

 Problem

 For many dog owners, the sense of disconnection starts from the moment we close the front door.
 We imagine our furry babies waiting by the door, alone and worried.
 Despite technologies that allow constant monitoring, we feel helplessly distant and anxious about leaving them home alone.
-What if, instead of constant surveillance, technology could nurture a calm, reciprocal connection between us and our home-alone companion dogs?

 Solution